stash94/hacktoberfest2022/tutorial/README.md

 0. Add the intended linter package to the devDependencies in the `package.json`
 1. Add an npm script to the `package.json` to make running the linter simple
+2. Run the linter on `calculator.js` and fix the style issues it finds
-2. Add a step to the CircleCI config to automate running the linter
+3. Add a step to the CircleCI config to automate running the linter

 Chapter 4a.
 Bundling for CLI
 ----------------------------